 Have you ever wondered why back pain often comes hand-in-hand with pregnancy?
-We did too, so we looked to our local Pittsburgh community for guidance.
-Deena Blumenfeld, owner and Principal Educator at Shining Light Prenatal Education, explains the particulars of pregnant back pain, why it happens and what expecting moms can do to relieve their pain.
+Deena Blumenfeld, owner and Principal Educator at Shining Light Prenatal Education, explains the particulars of pregnant back pain, why it happens and what expecting moms can do to get relief.

 Is Pregnant Back Pain Common?

-Pregnant back pain is actually a fairly common occurrence for most women.
-It can vary widely from an occasional nuisance to more severe and continuous discomfort.
-However, moms need not suffer.
-Back pain for expecting moms can be alleviated or reduced with some easy solutions.
+Pregnant back pain is quite a common occurrence for most women.
+It varies widely from an occasional nuisance to more severe and continuous discomfort.
+However, moms: you don’t need to suffer!
+Back pain during pregnancy can be alleviated with some easy solutions.
 But first, let’s learn about why it happens.

-To understand why women have back pain during pregnancy, let’s review a brief anatomy lesson.
+To understand why women have back pain during pregnancy, Deena walks is through a brief anatomy lesson.
 The uterus is connected to the pelvis by four round ligaments.
-Two of these ligaments connect at the pubic bone in the front and the other two connect at the sacrum.
-As the baby grows, so does the uterus.
-This growth puts tension on the ligaments, which in turn pull on the pubic bone and the sacrum.
-The muscles in the low back and glutes then try to compensate for the additional pressure.
+Two of these ligaments connect at the pubic bone in the front, and the other two connect at the sacrum.
+As your baby grows, so does your uterus.
+This growth puts tension on these ligaments, which in turn pull on the pubic bone and the sacrum.
+What happens next is the muscles in your low back and glutes try to overcompensate for the additional pressure.
 After a while, these muscles become fatigued and that’s why pain often follows.
-As your baby continues to grow, this is when many women experience pain and greater discomfort.
+As your baby continues to grow, this is when many pregnant women experience pain and discomfort.

 In addition, a pregnant woman’s posture and activity level have an impact on back pain.
-Later in pregnancy, as the baby gets even bigger, the baby’s position can also have an impact on her back pain.
-If the baby is occiput posterior (facing mom’s back) that can exacerbate back pain even more, as can other sub-optimal positions.
+Later in pregnancy, as your baby gets even bigger, the baby’s position can also have an impact on your back pain.
+If your baby is occiput posterior (facing your back) that can exacerbate the back pain even more, as can other sub-optimal positions.

-To help alleviate back pain, pregnant mothers can do a number of things including changing positions frequently or regular exercise.
-A prenatal yoga class is a great way to build strength and stretch sore muscles.
-Moms should also sleep in a properly supported position to encourage a neutral spine.
+To help alleviate pregnant back pain, there are a number of things you can do, including changing positions frequently or exercising regularly.
+A prenatal yoga class is also great way to build strength and stretch sore muscles.
+Expecting moms should also sleep in a position where you’re properly supported to encourage a neutral spine.

-To help soothe her back, reduce fatigue and calm sore muscles, mothers can add ice or heat to their backs.
-This is a natural alternative to pain medication and carries far fewer risks as compared to pain medication.
-Icing, in particular, also helps with inflammation to help reduce muscle fatigue and muscle swelling.
+To help soothe your back, reduce fatigue and calm sore muscles, you can also ice or heat your back.
+This is a natural alternative to pain medication and carries far fewer risks.
+Icing, in particular, helps with inflammation which reduces muscle fatigue and swelling and will lessen the pain.